Program on Democracy and the Internet

-Each fellow will be affiliated with the Program on Democracy and the Internet and potentially a department or school at Stanford University.
-Each fellow will collaborate with one of the PDI faculty on PDI research relevant to their field of study and current line of scholarship.
-The fellows will spend 20 percent of their time working on their own research and 80 percent assisting in the research of one of the PDI directors.
+The Program on Democracy and the Internet (PDI) invites promising new scholars to Stanford University for 1 year appointments as postdoctoral fellows, with potential for extension.
+Fellows will be affiliated with PDI and potentially a department or school at Stanford University.
+Each fellow will collaborate with one of the PDI faculty on research relevant to their field of study and current line of scholarship.
+The fellows will spend 80 percent of their time working on their own research and 20 percent assisting in the research of one of the PDI directors.
 For examples of past work, see the publications page.
 In addition, fellows may be asked to coordinate speaker series and seminars.

 We encourage applications from candidates representing a broad range of disciplines including the social sciences, humanities, law, computer science and engineering.